microsoft/AzureArcSCVMMTSG/Upgrade_PreflightCheckErrorOnPrem.md

 **Error message**

- During the appliance upgrade, a series of pre-flight validations take place.
-Any errors at this stage indicate missing prerequisites.
+ During the Azure Arc resource bridge (ARB) upgrade, a series of pre-flight validations take place.
+Any errors at this stage indicate missing pre-requisites.
 This document addresses the following two pre-flight validation errors encountered during the ARB upgrade. -

  - Upgrade Operation Failed with error: The specified network settings are incorrect: Control Plane Endpoint IP is invalid: Control Plane Endpoint IP is overlapping with the IP address pool